We offer great support to our international students to help you get here, get started and enjoy your experience at USC.

 The University of the Sunshine Coast is a registered provider of education to international students as defined in the Education Services for Overseas Students Act 2000 (CRICOS Provider Number: 01595D).

 Living in Australia will be a new experience.
+Campus life differs from USC campus to campus.
 Careful research and planning before the move will make adjusting to life here easier.

 Living in Australia